aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

 4. Dynamic Testing Knowledge:

 - Approach 1: Enroll in online courses focused on software testing principles and tools.
-- Approach 2: Run dynamic tests on smaller sub-projects or components of tinymorph to gain hands-on experience.
+- Approach 2: Run dynamic tests on smaller sub-projects or components of morph to gain hands-on experience.
   All team members will apply Approach 2 by testing specific features in isolation as we build them.

 Static Testing Knowledge:

 - Approach 1: Take specialized tutorials on static code analysis tools.
 - Approach 2: Practice static testing techniques on open-source projects or our previous codebases to identify common issues.
-  Aron and Waleed will adopt Approach 1, focusing on tutorials for code analysis.
-This approach will help build foundational knowledge that can later be applied during tinymorph’s development for continuous quality assurance.
+  Aaron and Waleed will adopt Approach 1, focusing on tutorials for code analysis.
+This approach will help build foundational knowledge that can later be applied during morph’s development for continuous quality assurance.

 Front-End Testing and Accessibility: